Compatibility Testing Strategy

 - Stand up the PG wire front-end inside a test harness.

-- Use synthetic libpq/psql scripts to exercise startup, auth, simple + extended queries, COPY, transactions.
+- Use synthetic libpq/psql scripts to exercise startup, auth, and simple query flows first.

 - Assert network-level behaviour (messages, SQLSTATE, parameter status) and verify structured logs capture handshake + query events.